Best Online Engineering Programs in Massachusetts (2026)

 How does Engineering pay in Massachusetts compare to other states?

-Massachusetts salaries are approximately 13.7% higher than the national average for engineering roles.
+Massachusetts offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Massachusetts a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Massachusetts?